Events Occurring After the Reporting Date

 |Events Occurring After the Reporting Date||

-On February 5, 2019, we received a notice from the Listing Qualifications Department of Nasdaq stating that, for the last 30 consecutive business days, the closing bid price for our Ordinary Shares had been below the minimum of US$1.00 per share required for continued inclusion on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2).
-Compliance has been extended in November 2019 until February 3, 2020.
-In order to regain compliance, the bid price for shares of our Ordinary Shares must close at US$1.00 per share or more for a minimum of ten consecutive business days.
+On April 26, 2021, the Group received a notice from Nasdaq’s Listing Qualifications Department stating that, for the 30 consecutive business days ending April 23, 2021, the closing bid price for the Ordinary Shares had been below the minimum of $1.00 per share required for continued inclusion on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2).
+The notification letter stated that we would be afforded 180 calendar days (until October 25, 2021) to regain compliance with the minimum bid price requirement.
+In order to regain compliance, the closing bid price for the Ordinary Shares must be at least $1.00 per share for a minimum of ten consecutive business days.
+The notification letter also stated that in the event we do not regain compliance within the 180-day period, we may be eligible for additional time.

 The entire disclosure for events after the reporting period.